rust-lang/nomicon/src/atomics/multithread.md

 	that intentionally produce these executions like [Loom] and [Miri].
 1. Its model is highly formalized and not representative of what goes on underneath.
-Because C++ needs to be defined by a formal specification and not just hand-wavy rules about “this is what allowed and this is what isn’t”, the Abstract Machine defines things in a very mathematical and, well, _abstract_, way; instead of saying things like “the compiler is allowed to do X” it will find a way to define the system such that the
+Because C++ needs to be defined by a formal specification and not just hand-wavy rules about “this is what is allowed and this is what isn’t”, the Abstract Machine defines things in a very mathematical and, well, _abstract_, way; instead of saying things like “the compiler is allowed to do X” it will find a way to define the system such that the